John Chrysostom: Exile and death

-Veneration and canonization
+Veneration and canonisation

 John came to be venerated as a saint soon after his death.
 Almost immediately after, an anonymous supporter of John (known as pseudo-Martyrius) wrote a funeral oration to reclaim John as a symbol of Christian orthodoxy.
 But three decades later, some of his adherents in Constantinople remained in schism.
 Proclus, archbishop of Constantinople (434–446), hoping to bring about the reconciliation of the Johannites, preached a homily praising his predecessor in the Church of Hagia Sophia.
 He said, "O John, your life was filled with sorrow, but your death was glorious.
 Your grave is blessed and reward is great, by the grace and mercy of our Lord Jesus Christ O graced one, having conquered the bounds of time and place!
 Love has conquered space, unforgetting memory has annihilated the limits, and place does not hinder the miracles of the saint."

 These homilies helped to mobilize public opinion, and the patriarch received permission from the emperor to return Chrysostom's relics to Constantinople, where they were enshrined in the Church of the Holy Apostles on 28 January 438.
-The Eastern Orthodox Church commemorates him as a "Great Ecumenical Teacher", with Basil the Great and Gregory the Theologian.
+The Eastern Orthodox Church commemorates him as a "Great Ecumenical Teacher", with Basil of Caesarea and Gregory of Nazianzus.
 These three saints, in addition to having their own individual commemorations throughout the year, are commemorated together on 30 January, a feast known as the Synaxis of the Three Hierarchs.

-In the Eastern Orthodox Church there are several feast days dedicated to him:
+In the Eastern Orthodox Church, there are several feast days dedicated to him: